KareemAbdoSE/Advanced-Customer-Management-System/README.md

 - **CI/CD Pipeline:** Integrated with GitHub Actions for continuous integration and continuous deployment (CI/CD) to automatically build, test, and deploy the application.
 - **Slack Integration:** Slack notifications set up to report build and deployment statuses.
 - **React Frontend:** Built a frontend using React (Vite, Axios, and Chakra UI) to interact with the backend and display customer data.
+- **Domain and SSL/TLS Support:** Configured with AWS Route 53 and AWS Certificate Manager for custom domain management and secure HTTPS connections via SSL/TLS.

 > **Note:** This project is fully functional and deployed to AWS, but additional features and improvements may be added.